 15. Department chairs who have not received tenure may not make recommendations in the promotion process.

 16. At all levels of review, before recommendations are forwarded to a subsequent review level, the faculty member shall be given a copy of the Promotion Form and the reasons for the recommendation on the deadline date published by Academic Personnel Services, a date five (5) days prior to these materials being placed in the WPAF.
-The faculty member may, at his/her discretion, request a meeting with the person or group making the recommendation within five (5) days of this notification.
+The faculty member may, at their discretion, request a meeting with the person or group making the recommendation within five (5) days of this notification.
 Such a meeting must take place within ten (10) days of this request.
 However, the faculty member’s right to submit a written rebuttal must be executed within the ten (10) day period stipulated by the Unit 3 Collective Bargaining Agreement.
 A copy of the response or rebuttal statement shall accompany the WPAF and also be sent to all previous levels of review.
 This provision shall not require that evaluation timelines be extended.

 17. The appropriate sections of the Promotion Form and the accompanying reasons shall be prepared by the chair of the peer review committee at each level.
 Under no circumstances is the candidate for promotion to be involved in the preparation of the Promotion Form.